espocrm/documentation/docs/development/di.md

 ### Binding to callback

-A callback will be used for creatring a specific instance.
+A callback will be used for creating a specific instance.
 The callback can have its own dependencies.

 ```php
 <?php